NREL/EnergyPlus/design/FY2021/NFP-Waterside-Economizer.md

 Brent 1/15/21

-I would suggest to change CoilSystem:Cooling:DX to CoilSystem:Cooling and the allow that parent to use chilled water coils.
+I would suggest to change CoilSystem:Cooling:DX to CoilSystem:Cooling and allow that parent to use chilled water coils.
 Seems hard to justify yet-another-coil-system object.
 Or add the controls needed to unitary system and model with two unitary objects in series.

 MJWitte 1/19/21